Supplement Forms: Is One Type of Pill Better Than Another?

 Softgels

 Softgels hermetically seal contents to protect ingredients from air and are often colorized and opaque to help further protect against light and UV rays.
-The manufacturing process of a softgel is complex in both science and craft as there are different levels of softgel thickness and hardness.
+The manufacturing process of a softgel is complex in both science and craft, as there are different levels of softgel thickness and hardness.
 Temperature and humidity can greatly affect the manufacturing process and the time and care needed to fully dry the softgel exterior.

 Gummies and Chewable Tablets